cloverinteractive/dotfiles/vim/README.md

 ### SuperTab
 Supertab allows you to use <Tab> for all your insert completion needs

+### NerdCommenter
+A plugin that allows for easy commenting of code for many filetypes.

 ## Tweaks
 * Leader is mapped to space
 * Removed bom